Trufflechoco/ELEC-291/Project2/readme.txt

 Extra functions:
 1) Resiliency - Does not break after large fall
 2) Spins in "victory" after picking up 4 coins
+3) LED flashes when cart stops to pick up coins